Fortress of Luxembourg: Lodging among civilians

-Living in such close proximity caused numerous frictions between soldiers and residents.
+Living in such close proximity caused tension between soldiers and residents.
 In 1679, a magistrate complained that citizens had to give over "three, four, five or six beds, along with linen and blankets" to "soldiers who were most often violent, drunk, and difficult, who mistreated them [...] stole their linen and furniture, and chased them from their own homes".
-Ruffian soldiers would come home at night drunk, leaving the house doors open being noisy.
-The Spanish troops were apparently particularly undisciplined.
-When lodging in barracks was introduced, discipline improved considerably, though conflicts with residents did not disappear entirely.
-In the 18th century, there were still examples of Austrian officers who moved into rooms more spacious than the ones they had been assigned; others would bring girls of low repute to their house at night, to the alarm of their civilian landlords.
+Ruffian soldiers would come home at night drunk, leaving the house doors open and being noisy.
+The Spanish troops were said to be particularly undisciplined.
+The introduction of barracks improved discipline but did not eliminate conflicts entirely.
+Complaints still arose in the 18th century about Austrian officers who moved into rooms more spacious than the ones they had been assigned; others would bring women of low repute to their house at night, to the alarm of their civilian landlords.

-This was all the more galling given that, under the Spaniards and Austrians, the city's inhabitants received no compensation for all this: they were to provide housing to the soldiers free of charge.
+This was especially galling since, under the Spaniards and Austrians, the city's inhabitants received no compensation for all this; they were to provide housing to the soldiers free of charge.
 The government claimed that since the garrison's presence brought trade and business which benefited the city's merchants and artisans, it was only fair for citizens to contribute by lodging the troops.
-Nor was the burden of quartering troops shared equally, by any means: there were many exemptions, reflecting the social inequality of the Ancien Régime society.
+Nor was the burden of quartering troops shared equally, by any means.
+There were many exemptions, reflecting the social inequality of the Ancien Régime society.
 The justiciar, the aldermen, lawyers, members of the provincial council, and the nobility were exempt.
 The magistrates assigned soldiers to houses, and to this effect made lists with very detailed descriptions of houses' interiors.
-Abuses of power could not be prevented: the authorities were known to assign an excessive number of soldiers to the houses of residents who had been involved in disputes with the city.
-Citizens tried to wriggle out of these obligations by deliberately not keeping all rooms in their house fit for habitation; the wealthier inhabitants were able to avoid taking in soldiers by paying their way out.
+This led to abuses of power: the authorities were known to assign excessive numbers of soldiers to houses of residents who had been involved in disputes with the city.
+Citizens tried to evade these obligations by deliberately keeping some rooms in their house unfit for habitation; the wealthier inhabitants could avoid housing soldiers by paying their way out.